marta-krzyk-dev/CrazyPizzaGUI/README.md

 2. Click on "Get started" and create an account.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/2_CrazyPizza_Users_POST_create_an_account.png?raw=true)

-3. If you already have an account, click on "Login" to enter your email and password.
+3. If you already have an account, click on "**Login**" to enter your email and password.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/2B_CrazyPizza_Tokens_POST_log_in.png?raw=true)

 3. You will be redirected to your shopping cart.
 For now, it's empty.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/3_CrazyPizza_ShoppingCart_GET_noOrderes.png?raw=true)

-4. Create the first order by clicking "Create order".
+4. Create the first order by clicking "**Create order**".
 Choose whichever pizza you like from dropdown and choose the amount (1-10).
-Submit by hitting "Create order".
+Submit by hitting "**Create order**".
 You can create up to 5 orders.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/4_CrazyPizza_ShoppingCart_POST_create_an_order.png?raw=true)

 5. You will be redirected to your shopping cart.
-You can now edit the order with "Edit/Delete" button.
+You can now edit the order with "**Edit/Delete**" button.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/5_CrazyPizza_ShoppingCart_GET_one_order.png?raw=true)

-7. You can modify the amount and the pizza type and submit your changes with "Save changes".
-To delete the order click "Delete order".
+7. You can modify the amount and the pizza type and submit your changes with "**Save changes**".
+To delete the order click "**Delete order**".
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/6_CrazyPizza_ShoppingCart_PUT_edit_an_order.png?raw=true)

-8. To purchase, you need to click "Purchase" button next to your order in shopping cart.
+8. To purchase, you need to click **"Purchase"** button next to your order in shopping cart.

 9. You will be redirected to page with details of your order.
-Fill in your credit card information and hit "Purchase".
+Fill in your credit card information and hit **"Purchase"**.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/8_CrazyPizza_Purchase_POST_purchase_an_order.png?raw=true)

 10. You will be notified whether your payment was accepted or not.
-You can go back to the shopping cart by hitting "Back" or by choosing any other page in the menu in the upper right corner.
+You can go back to the shopping cart by hitting "**Back**" or by choosing any other page in the menu in the upper right corner.

 11. After purchase, your order is gone from shopping cart.

-12. To change your user information choose "Account settings" from the menu in the upper right corner.
+12. To change your user information choose "**Account settings**" from the menu in the upper right corner.
 You can change your first and last name, address and password.
-When ready, click "Save changes".
+When ready, click "**Save changes**".
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/11_CrazyPizza_Users_PUT_modify_account.png?raw=true)

-13. To delete the account forever click "Delete account".
+13. To delete the account forever click "**Delete account**".
 This action cannot be undone.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/12_CrazyPizza_Users_DELETE_delete_account.png?raw=true)

-14. To log out, choose "Logout" from the menu in the upper right corner.
+14. To log out, choose "**Logout**" from the menu in the upper right corner.
 ![](https://github.com/marta-krzyk-dev/CrazyPizzaGUI/blob/master/PrintScreens/14_CrazyPizza_Tokens_DELETE_log_out.png?raw=true)